curl/curl-docker/README.md

 * initial stage, build curl and then copy over to clean base image
 * build static curl
 * attempt to be idiomatic across image(s)
+* running as curl_user is an explicit design decision
+* multi arch is achieved using buildx support

 ### Other